zinzloun/THM_WriteUP/RTM_Capstone/README.md

   	Welcome capturer to the SWIFT team.
 	You can access the SWIFT system here: http://swift.bank.thereserve.loc
 	#Storing this here:
-	Corrected1996
+	zzzzzzzzzzzzzzzzzzz

  #### Flag submissions
  We can now submit flags 9, 10, 11 and 12.
- Now if we visited the swift URL from the JMP host (actually you can reache the swift app from work1 and work2) we can use the following credentials to login:
+ Now if we visited the swift URL from the JMP host (actually you can reache the swift app from work1 and work2 too) we can login as <b>g.watson@bank.thereserve.loc</b> user

- 	g.watson@bank.thereserve.loc\Corrected1996

 Since <b>g.watson is part of the capturer group</b>, we need to find valid credentials for an approver.
-We know that <b>a.holt user is member of the approver</b>, since we foud the welcome message on the
-JMP host, inspecting his appdata folder I noticed that the saved password default file for Chrome is present: <b>C:\Users\a.holt\AppData\Local\Google\Chrome\User Data\Default\Login Data</b>.
+We know that <b>a.holt user is member of the approver</b>, since we foud the welcome message on the JMP host, inspecting his appdata folder, I noticed that the saved password default file for Chrome is present: <b>C:\Users\a.holt\AppData\Local\Google\Chrome\User Data\Default\Login Data</b>.
 The file is encrypted using the CryptProtectData DPAPI function.
-In theory could be possible to extract the hash in some way without being the logged in as the user, then to try to crack it offline, but it seemed to me overcomplicated.
+In theory could be possible to extract the hash in some way without being logged in as the corresponding user, to try to crack it offline, but it seemed to me overcomplicated.
 A faster approach in this situation, try to follow the KIS principle, could be performing a DCSync attack to get the NTLM hash of a.holt user.
 An even faster solution would be changing directly a.holt password but in a real engagement this action will be noticed for sure.
-On ligolo proxy I set another listener on the session 2 (the one coming froom rootdc), to forward the request on port 8000 of rootdc to the same port on our attacker machine, that expose the python webserver:
+On ligolo proxy I set another listener on the session 2 (the one coming froom rootdc), to forward the request on port 8000 of rootdc to the same port on our attacker machine, that exposes the python webserver:

 	listener_add --addr 0.0.0.0:8000 --to 127.0.0.1:8000 --tcp